railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

    single: Open ERP Installation; Windows (All-in-One)
 ..

+..
+TODO - update this below

 To download the version of Open ERP for Windows, follow these steps:

 	#.
 Navigate to the site http://openerp.com,

 	#.
-Click Product on the menu at the left, then Download,
+Click *Product* on the menu at the left, then *Download*,

 	#.
 Download the demonstration version Windows installer
 	        – currently Open ERP 5.0.0 Stable Version > Windows Installers > All In One,